JetBrains/Qodana/topics/inspection-profiles.md

 An inspection profile is a set of pre-configured [inspections](override-a-profile.md), including their state, configuration options, scopes of their analyses, and [severities](ui-overview.md#Severity+levels).

+%product% inspection profiles configure the inspections that you are going to use.
+If you enable too few inspections, you may miss critical problems, which will affect your project overall.
+On the other hand, enabling too many inspections can negatively affect inspection performance and can result in using inspections that are irrelevant to your project.

 > %instance% inspection profiles are the same as IntelliJ IDEA inspection profiles.
 {style="tip"}

 This section explains how you can use existing %product% profiles, create your own profiles, and set up profiles for analyzing your projects using %product%.

 ## Existing %product% profiles
 {id="inspection-profiles-existing-profiles"}